maishiroma/MCServerBootstrap/README.md

 - *Problem*: I want to debug the running instance, what are my options?
     - **Resolution**: Check this [link](https://cloud.google.com/compute/docs/startupscript#viewing_startup_script_logs) to view any startup script logs.
 For the minecraft server itself, the logs can be viewed in the minecraft folder under `logs`.
 - *Problem*: Looking on the instance's logs, there's a crash in the Minecraft server, how can I fix this?
+    - **Resolution**: The following solutions should be attempted in order from top to bottom, stopping once a resolution has been found:
-    - **Resolution**: First run the `restart.sh` script in the `scripts` folder to see if restarting fixes the problem.
-If that does not work, try rebooting the instance or recreate the instance.
-If all else fails, try to load from a backup world using the `restore_backup.sh` script.
+        - Run the `restart.sh` script in the `scripts` folder to restart the Minecraft server
+        - Reboot the instance (`sudo reboot`) or recreate the instance in Terraform
+        - Restore from a backup using `restore_backup.sh`
 - *Problem*: I need to start my world from scratch, what can I do?
-    - **Resolution**: From least to most destructive, you have the following options (make sure to manually stop the minecraft server first!):
+    - **Resolution**: From least to most destructive, you have the following options (make sure to stop the minecraft server first via `stop.sh`!):
         - Delete the `world` folder and run `restart.sh` to start up the server again
         - Remove all contents of the `minecraft` folder and rerun the startup script
         - Perform a `terraform destroy` and then a `terraform apply`